NicholasTayKH/JavaFx_Taylor-s/README.md

-This Repository contains the full UserInterface and AdminInterface of the booking system for my JAVAFX project.
+This Repository contains the full UserInterface of the booking system for my JAVAFX project.
 It can be run when importing to the Intellij IDEA. *CHATBOT feature cannot be used due to it needing a API key to work*